loksonarius/neko/README.md

   - Add sample usage patterns and such in a samples directory
 - Figure out if tera reports any errors beyond what I've seen
   - There's really no good way of telling why any template may fail to render
-- Implement the output flag
-  - I think this can be done with a closure in the top of the handler
 - Use the POC version of this thing to uncover oddities
   - Dog-fooding this for some personal projects
   - Still not sure that the interface is the nicest